BLOG

 Steps To Optimize Salesforce Performance

-Start with the org's business and technical goals.
-What is it used for?
-What was the ideal plan when the implementation just started?
-This step is necessary to guide you through your optimization plan in order not to expect from Salesforce to replace everything.
+This step is necessary to guide you through your optimization plan so that you do not expect Salesforce to replace everything.

-You can divide your plan into three main components, such as auditing your technical performance, user adoption, and security permissions.
-Keep reading to find a list of tools that can help you quickly analyze vulnerabilities in your Salesforce org, and identify unused data and the level of user adoption.
+Keep reading to find a list of tools that can help you quickly analyze vulnerabilities in your Salesforce org and identify unused data and the level of user adoption.

 Once you have all the reports in place, start the cleaning.
 It's obvious that you won't be able to fix everything at once, so it's good practice to prioritize the changes in the order of importance, such as those that affect customer relationships, or things that block potential customizations, and security.